-While we often think of cranberries as an ingredient in cranberry sauce or fall and winter baked goods, you can eat fresh, raw cranberries.
+While we often think of cranberries as an ingredient in cranberry sauce or fall and winter baked goods, you can actually eat fresh, raw cranberries.
 Cranberries have numerous health benefits, including a high concentration of antioxidants.

 You can use raw cranberries to add a tart flavor to fresh relishes and salads, or sweeten them to reduce their natural sour taste.
 Try making a tasty relish by combining fresh cranberries, apple, orange and sugar.

 Cranberries are too tart for most people to want to eat them out of hand, but you can sweeten them and use them along with other fruits in a fruit salad or toss a handful into a lightly sweetened smoothie.

-Experiment with cranberry spreads and relishes or using sweetened fresh cranberries in your foods.
+Experiment with cranberry spreads and relishes or using sweetened fresh cranberries in your cranberry recipes.
 If you prefer to avoid sugar, try sweetening your berries with natural agave syrup, stevia or an artificial sweetener.

 Fresh, raw cranberries retain all of their phytochemicals and antioxidant properties that provide health benefits to humans.
 However, according to an article published in November 2013 by Advances in Nutrition, processing cranberries into dried fruit or juice significantly reduces their phytochemical content.